PatrickMatthiesen/DSYS-gRPC-template/README.md

     ``$ go run .``

     this will run the requests listed in the ``main`` method of the ``client`` file.
-12. create a ``Dockerfile`` like the one in this repository.
-13. change line 11, 12 and 16 to match your repository.
-    > **from now on**
-    >
-    > please remember to commit and push changes to the files in your repository before running the program.
-    >
-    > the following docker commands will clone your repository (maybe to the virtual machine?), so changes to files will not be applied, if you don't git commit yeet before.
-    >
-    > the only exception (i think) is changes to the ``client.go`` file, since it's run locally on your computer, but just connects to the server in docker.
-14. run command:

-    ``$ docker build -t test --no-cache .``

-    to build the code. what you write after ``-t`` will be the name of your image, so the name of the image here is ``test``. the name doesn't matter, but it helps you identify it in the docker desktop app.
-15. run command:

-    ``$ docker run -p 9080:9080 -tid test``

-    to run the code in a docker container. if you changed the name of the image from ``test``, make sure to change it in this command as well.
-16. change directory into your ``client`` folder.
-17. run command:

-    ``$ go run .``

-    to run the code.

 ## Prerequisites